 Caravanners and campers are well catered for in Mallacoota with three options to choose from.
 We stayed at the popular Foreshore Holiday Park which sits right at the edge of the mouth of the Wallagaraugh River.
 Here you will find some of the most spectacular vistas in the country.
 We were fortunate enough to get a site overlooking the inlet where we could sit under our awning with a cold beverage and just admire the views.

 Finding things to do in Mallacoota is not difficult at all.
 The main attraction is fishing, which is supposedly abundant.
 All I could manage was a small mullet but I’m assured there’s heaps of bream, flatheads and the occasional mulloway.
 If you’re into boating and fishing, this is as good as it gets in Victoria.
-Other activities include coastal bush walks, a World War 2 Bunker museum, sightseeing cruises and a visit to the Gabo Island lighthouse.
-There are also a few 4WD tracks to explore if that takes your fancy.
+Other activities include coastal walks, fishing charters, sightseeing cruises and a visit to the Gabo Island lighthouse.

 Having spent some time in Mallacoota, I now understand why so many of my friends over the years kept going back there for their holidays over and over again.
 I am actually a little annoyed with myself for not visiting sooner.
 It’s the sort of place that gets into your system and beckons you to return and experience the unique sense of isolation it offers, something that is difficult to find close to the big cities.
 It is unquestionably a long way to go for many Victorians; however, the lure of pristine beaches, excellent fishing and photogenic landscapes combined with its quiet isolation make it well worth the effort.
 Now that it’s in our blood, we will definitely return to Mallacoota.